-- Make sure you have read your child’s school Attendance Policy.
+- Make sure you have read your school’s Attendance Policy.

 - Contact the school on the first day of the absence and discuss circumstances with them, as a result you will be clear about whether to keep your child off.
 Do this before 09:30 or concerns could develop.

 - If it’s agreed to keep your child off, keep your child’s school up to date about the situation, especially if the absence is likely to be longer than you first expected.

 - If absent from school, make sure you understand what learning your child has missed to see if it is possible to catch up with this work.

 - If making appointments (medical or dental), make every attempt to arrange these outside of school hours to avoid missing learning.

 Requests for medical information

 When developing policies schools should ensure they are compliant with regulations.
 The contents and maintenance of the school attendance register is governed by the Education (Pupil Registration) (England) Regulations 2006.
 These regulations set out if a pupil is unable to attend school by reason of sickness, if so, their absence is likely to be treated as authorised.

 The Department for Education is clear that schools should authorise absences due to illness unless schools have genuine cause for concern about the genuineness of an illness.
-If the authenticity of illness is in doubt, schools can request parents to provide medical information to support illness.
+If the authenticity of illness is in doubt, schools can request parents provide medical information to support illness.

 Providing medical information does not give automatic authorisation for the child to be absent from school, in law it is only the Head Teacher that can authorise an absence.
 If the Head Teacher doubts reasons given, they have not heard from parents about the absence, or the child is frequently absent from school, they may not authorise the absence.
 In these circumstances the absence is likely to be recorded as unauthorised (code O), which could lead to legal action.